dblanding/pure_pursuit/README.md

 # Pure Pursuit

-> This project is one of of a bunch of projects, all related to the [Raspibot](https://github.com/dblanding/raspibot) project.
+> This project is one of of several, all related to the [Raspibot](https://github.com/dblanding/raspibot) project.
 Locally, I keep them co-located under a common parent directory, in order facilitate import access to S.P.O.T. files such as *topics.py* (which contains the names of various MQTT topics).

 ## Starts with a decent map
 * I used Gimp to clean up a map (made with pose-graph_SLAM) and saved it as map_clean.png